CGS-D and Vanier Proposals: Crafting a Compelling Research Story

 Irving K. Barber Learning Centre 1961 East Mall, Vancouver, British Columbia, Canada

-Literature reviews accomplish several purposes for scholars.
-In the introduction to a research article, research paper, or thesis chapter, for example, writers review relevant research in order to establish a research gap, problem, or need that the current study addresses.
-But how do writers summarize the scholarly conversation already underway and, then, join that conversation? […]
+Literature reviews accomplish several purposes for scholars writing up their research study, or research story, in order to summarize the scholarly conversation.
+In the introduction to a research article, research paper, or thesis chapter, for example, writers review research in order to provide readers with relevant background context to situate the current study.
+But how […]

-This workshop is designed for undergraduate and master’s students applying for funding from the Canada Graduate Scholarship-Master’s (CGS-M) Program.
-Drawing on evidence-based research about successful grant proposals, facilitators discuss particular elements of this written academic genre: audience, purpose, knowledge gap, competence claim, structure, style, and more.
-The workshop includes examples of successful UBC CGS-M research […]
+This workshop is designed for students applying for the Canada Graduate Scholarship – Masters (CGS-M).
+Drawing on evidence-based research about successful grant proposals, the facilitator reviews the contextual, stylistic, and structural elements of this particular type of academic writing in English.
+The workshop includes examples of successful UBC CGS-M research proposals, as well as dedicated […]